napasornc/c0dew0rd/week 3/readme.md

 ### Oh!
 What a Shiny Night

 I was inspired by both artists above so I learn to sound visualization in p5.js.
 Using function called `Amplified` and learning way to set `var`.
 I also learn how to create button using `button = createButton('name');`, `button.mousePressed(function);`.
 Mean variable hold a particualr function and once variable is evaluted, the function is execute. (note for myself later).
 Ellipse will resize according to the `amp` of the song.
-It is only a simple shape for now.
+Side note, you might have to hit play button twice, it's a bit slow.

 ![](amp.JPG)
 > see in action [here](https://editor.p5js.org/napasornc/present/dgtxBQdm-)